Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 pay the costs of day care.
 The

-General Assembly understands the importance of helping low-income working
+General Assembly understands the importance of helping working

-families become and remain self-sufficient.
+families with limited access to economic resources become and remain self-sufficient.
 The General Assembly also believes

 that it is the responsibility of families to share in the costs of child care.

-families should be treated equally, regardless of their welfare status.
+families with limited access to economic resources should be treated equally, regardless of their welfare status.